M014 describes carrier route information elements and lists descriptive prefixes (e.g., Rural Route (R)).

 b.
 At least 10 spaces must be reserved for the carrier route code if other information is included on the top line.

 c.
 The carrier route information line may also contain the basic markings required by standard for the class of mail and rate claimed, prepared under M012.

 d.
-The carrier route information line may also include information to identify packages of Periodicals matter mailed at:
+The carrier route information line may also include information to identify bundles of Periodicals matter mailed at: